Southern Exposure

 Opaque: This fabric’s other name is room-darkening fabric, which restricts sunlight or any other type of light from entering the room and provides you with utmost privacy.
 Hence, it makes the room darker, and if anyone wants natural light to enter, they must fully or partially open the window.
 This is always an excellent option for sliders and windows in common areas.

-Blackout: As the name says, it creates intense darkness in your space with no light inside your room and gives you 100% privacy from both outside and inside.
-This is great if you’re sensitive to light when sleeping.
+Blackout: As the name says, it creates intense darkness in your space with no light inside your room.
+This gives you 100% privacy from outside and inside, which is great if you’re sensitive to light when sleeping.

 Window shades opacity refers to the amount of light that can pass through the fabric of the shades.
 Understanding opacity is crucial as it determines the level of privacy, light control, and visibility provided by the shades.